-Join Adam Wilbert for an in-depth discussion in this video Implementing server-level security in SQL Server Management Studio, part of Database Fundamentals: Administration.
+Join Adam Wilbert for an in-depth discussion in this video Implementing server-level security in SQL Server Management Studio, part of Database Foundations: Administration.

 Note: This course will also prepare certification candidates for the "Administer a database" domain of the Microsoft Technology Associate (MTA) Exam 98-364, Database Administration Fundamentals.